-When starting to feed solid food to my baby, do I need to wait to offer foods like eggs or peanut containing foods?
+When starting to feed solid food to my baby, do I need to wait to offer foods like eggs or foods with peanuts?

-- No, you do not need to wait to introduce the common food allergens like eggs and peanut.
-This is no longer used due to a lack of current evidence that delaying specific foods will prevent food allergies.
-Health Canada suggests delaying introduction of some foods may increase risk of food allergy.
+- No, you do not need to wait to introduce common food allergens like eggs and peanut.
+We no longer do this due to a lack of current evidence that delaying specific foods will prevent food allergies.
+Health Canada suggests delaying introduction of some foods may actually increase risk of developing a food allergy.

 How should I introduce solid foods to my baby who is not showing signs of allergy?

-- Follow Baby’s First Foods and What to Feed Your Baby.
+- Follow these guidelines – Baby’s First Foods and What to Feed Your Baby.

-- Ask for a copy of “Reducing Risk of Food Allergy in Your Baby” at a Community Health Centre.
+- Ask for a copy of “Reducing Risk of Food Allergy in Your Baby” at your local Community Health Centre.

 Some babies are at greater risk of allergies.
-If one of the parents or a sibling has asthma, eczema, hay fever or a food allergy, it makes your baby more likely to develop a food allergy.
-You can learn more about food allergies to get prepared for possible challenges.
+If a parent or sibling has asthma, eczema, hay fever, or a food allergy, your baby will be more likely to develop a food allergy.
+Learn more about food allergies from birth to two years to get prepared.